LuChenLab/r-scATS/README.md

 ### 2. model development:
+The training dataset contains 33 features.
+Detailed feature categories can be found in the column headers of the data file.

 The dataset was split into training, validation, and test sets using **StratifiedKFold cross-validation** with `n_splits=10`, `shuffle=True`, and `random_state=42`.